 83. I’m Going Slightly Mad (Queen), Innuendo, 1991

-Another song where lyrics and music complement each other perfectly – particularly John’s playful bass and Brian’s solo.
+Another song where lyrics and music complement each other perfectly, particularly John’s playful bass and Brian’s solo.
 The Noel Coward-esque lyrics are supposedly the result of a late-night competition to conjure up ever more ridiculous euphemisms for madness.
-Also one of their most creative videos – though made under the most emotionally difficult of circumstances.
+Also one of their most creative videos, despite working under the most emotionally difficult of circumstances.
 Best moment: “Ooo ooo aaa aaa…” at roughly 3:01.

 81. Dragon Attack (May), The Game, 1980